 Using Excel to Track Cost of Goods Sold

 The template above uses the AVCO method of inventory costing.
-You should only fill out the yellow cells, and Excel will compute the rest.
+You should fill out only the yellow cells, and Excel will compute the rest.
 Don’t touch the white cells because these contain formulas that compute certain values.
-Remember that this template assumes that you’re only tracking one inventory product.
+Remember that this template assumes that you’re tracking only one inventory product.
 If you have several inventory products, copy the sheet and rename it, such as sheet 1 = “Light Bulbs.”

 Using Excel to Create Amortization Schedules

 The template is a dynamic amortization table, and it adjusts based on the number of payment periods and terms.
-All you need to do is fill out the yellow cells and Excel will generate the table automatically.
+All you need to do is fill out the yellow cells, and Excel will generate the table automatically.
 Take note that the maximum loan term in this template is 40 years.
-The amortization table contains the following information:

-- Principal Amortization: It’s the portion of installment payments that is deducted from the beginning balance of the loan.
+- Principal Amortization is the portion of installment payments deducted from the loan’s beginning balance.

 Using Excel as a General Journal & General Ledger